 It’s also a great book for helping parents get over their fear of looking for alternate ways to help their children that are outside of the educational, cultural or friendship norms.
 And it has sections on dealing with school and homeschooling settings that can pose challenges for different kids.

-The book focuses on gifted and twice-exceptional children (gifted + other special needs), but I think it could also be an excellent resource for parents of children with HFA (High Functioning Autism), ADHD, OCD and many other special needs, as it deals with many of the concerns families face in a world that rarely accommodates for difference without careful negotiation.
+The book focuses on gifted and twice-exceptional children (gifted + other special needs), but I think it could also be an excellent resource for parents of children with Autism, ADHD, OCD and many other special needs, as it deals with many of the concerns families face in a world that rarely accommodates for difference without careful negotiation.

 I really enjoyed this book, which is short, and can be read either in order or by chapter and section, yet it has a lot of great ideas that I will be incorporating into our tool-box in the future.